Ni-Ar/niar/README.md

-# My personal `R` package
+# Nice Interactive Analysis in `R` package

 Here I collect many `R` functions that I’ve created over time.
-The primary purpose of this package is to neatly organise my R functions in one place and have them ready to use whenever.
-So this means that the code could be subject to frequent changes and is "always" in development.
+The primary purpose of this package is to neatly organise my R code in one place and have it ready to use whenever.
+Plus this forces me to document my functions and it's easier to share the analysis code.
+The code could be subject to frequent changes and is "always" in development.
 Feedback is welcome!
 If you find an error please [open a GitHub issue](https://github.com/Ni-Ar/niar/issues/new).

 ## Requirements